-- Comparative tables

-- Essays

-- Exegetical exercises

-- Multimedia presentations

 - Short-answer questions

 - Short reports, including ones based on interviews

 - Textual commentaries.

+- Semester Examinations: 40%

-On successful completion of Units 1 and 2 of Texts and Traditions students can choose to continue to their Religious Education in VCE by electing to undertake studies in Texts and Traditions Units 3 and 4 or Religion and Society Units 3 and 4.
+On successful completion of Units 1 and 2 of Texts and Traditions students can choose to continue their Religious Education in VCE by electing to undertake studies in Texts and Traditions Units 3 and 4 or Religion and Society Units 3 and 4.
 Alternatively, students can select to study the Thomas Carr School-based Religious Education Program in Year 12.

-Texts And Traditions Units 3 & 4
+Texts And Traditions Units 3 and 4

 The study of VCE Texts and Traditions enables students to comprehend the connection between religious traditions and their holy writings.
 Through the examination of these texts, students acquire a more profound insight into the fundamental principles and origins of these traditions.
 Sacred writings serve as a guide for the organisation, rituals, values, and beliefs of a given tradition, both in the past and in contemporary society.
 Students delve into the texts within their original contexts and explore their historical influence.
-They also learn diverse approaches to interpretation and analyse the texts as pieces of literature.
+They also learn diverse approaches to interpret and analyse texts as pieces of literature.
 This course fosters independent and critical thinking, which is crucial in various fields that involve the analysis and interpretation of written works.